 Using pXRF measurements directly on outcrops can be challenging because of superficial weathering of the rocks and the need for flat measurement surfaces for XRF.
 The protected Postolonnec beach section is characterized by strong tidal ranges and coastal erosion.
 This creates fresh and smooth surfaces but they are also prone to be covered by biological material.
-Despite the challenging nature of the outcrop, we demonstrate that the non-destructive pXRF measurements trace lithological changes and several crucial sedimentary features such as the occurrence of paleoplacers or condensation horizons, as reflected by the presence of different types of diagenetic concretions such as nodules.
+Despite the challenging nature of the outcrop, we demonstrate that the non-destructive pXRF measurements trace lithological changes and several crucial sedimentary features such as the occurrence of paleo-placers or condensation horizons, as reflected by the presence of different types of diagenetic concretions such as nodules.

 The relative variations in the pXRF K and NGR K are very similar in the measured logs.
 A comparison with the NGR high-resolution logs of this study and the low-resolution logs presented in Dabard et al. (2015) shows that these NGR measurements are robust and reproducible.
-An important reason for this reproducibility is the fact that the NGR measurements average out natural radioactivity within a radius of at least 10 cm. pXRF analyses have a ~1 cm spot size.
-This allows for a much higher sampling rate, the measurement of individual nodules or paleoplacer beds, but this also means that the measurements pick up more detailed small-scale variations and are harder to reproduce over different field visits.
+An important reason for this reproducibility is the fact that the NGR measurements average out natural radioactivity within a radius of at least 10 cm.
+The pXRF analyses have a \sim 1 cm spot size.
+This allows for a much higher sampling rate, the measurement of individual nodules or paleo-placer beds, but this also means that the measurements pick up more detailed small-scale variations and are harder to reproduce over different field visits.
 Another advantage of the pXRF is the multi-elemental nature of the analysis.

 The use of high-resolution pXRF measurements and traditional cyclostratigraphic tools delivered promising results to distinguish sedimentary cycles in the relatively homogeneous condensed mudstone facies.
-Application of commonly used spectral analysis tools for the whole record with strongly varying facies is shown to be challenging, with a particular difficulty of distinguishing longer-term trends and potential astronomical signals.
+Application of commonly used spectral analysis tools for the whole record with strongly varying facies is shown to be challenging, with it having particular difficulty distinguishing longer-term trends and potential astronomical signals.
 In the absence of precise independent age constraints, it is not possible to fully confirm the astrochronological framework suggested in Dabard et al. (2015).
 A potential astronomical signal is suggested in the more homogenous mudstone facies, while reliable cycle identification in the more proximal sandstone-dominated intervals proves to be challenging.
 More work is needed to expand our toolboxes to also study non-traditional sedimentary archives in terms of astronomical climate forcing to advance our knowledge of deep-time cyclostratigraphy.

-Code and Data availability

-All produced geochemical data, sedimentary logs and R-code used for spectral analyses are provided in the Supplement.
+Code and data availability.
+All produced R code, sedimentary logs, and geochemical data used for spectral analyses are provided in the Supplement.